grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Project and Team Management/04 Azure AD SAML SSO.md

 ## Background

 Federated authentication is a must to virtually all organizations beyond a certain size.
-Microsoft's Active Directory product has been a long time gold standard for managing an enterprise's users and their access permissions, and Azure Active Directory is its direct cloud counterpart. k6 Cloud intergrates with Azure AD to provide organizations with a compliant way to handle on- and offboarding of team members to the service.
+Microsoft's Active Directory product has been a long time gold standard for managing an enterprise's users and their access permissions, and Azure Active Directory is its direct cloud counterpart. k6 Cloud integrates with Azure AD to provide organizations with a compliant way to handle on- and offboarding of team members to the service.

 ## What is SAML?

-Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, in particular, between an Identity Provider (eg. Azure AD) and a Service Provider (eg. k6 Cloud).
+Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, in particular, between an Identity Provider (e.g. Azure AD) and a Service Provider (e.g. k6 Cloud).
 SAML is an XML-based markup language for security assertions (statements that service providers use to make access-control decisions).

 Read more over at [Wikipedia](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language).